4-Digits: Malaysia

-In Malaysia, there are four main 4D providers – Sports Toto, Magnum 4D, Derby Blue and Derby Green and Da Ma Cai.
-Da Ma Cai is run by Pan Malaysian Pools Sdn.
+In Malaysia, there are four main 4D providers – Sports Toto, Magnum 4D, Derby Blue and Derby Green and Dà Mǎ Cǎi.
+Dà Mǎ Cǎi is run by Pan Malaysian Pools Sdn.
 Bhd.
 All 4 are independent private companies accredited and approved by Government of Malaysia.
 These 4D operators are known as Number Forecast Operators.

 Malaysia 4D draws daily and some on every Wednesday, Saturday and Sunday, which coincide with Singapore's 4D draw.
 However, sometimes, there will be a special draw on Tuesday.

 Magnum 4D offers the classic 4D game – the player picks a 4 digit number and chooses the amount he wants to bet.
 There are "Big" and "Small" Forecasts.
 A "Small" bet will warrant higher winnings, but the player will only win if his number comes up in the first, second or third places.
 The winnings are lower for a "Big" bet, but in addition to the first, second and third places, there are 10 "Special" numbers which pay RM180 for a RM1 bet, and 10 "consolation" numbers which pay RM60 for a RM1 bet.
 Magnum is the first legalised 4D operator to be awarded the licence by the Malaysian Government.
 In September 2009, Magnum introduced a new game which is an extension of the popular 4D game but with a parimutuel element; this game was copyrighted by Magnum.
 This game is more popular than the other Lotto games in Malaysia, and This year best number for 1st prize is 8734.